pimentel/bears_iplant/README.md

 ### interactive analysis

-Sleuth provides many different ways visualize the data.
+Sleuth provides many different ways visualize your data.
 Most visualizations are prefixed by `plot_`.
 While this is true, we think the best way to analyze your data is using sleuth live.
 Sleuth live gives you an interactive visualization along with all the differential expression analysis together.
 You can execute